Police Ombudsman loyalist murders report: Who were the victims?

 No paramilitary group claimed responsibility for the murder

-The next day the RUC received information that an anonymous telephone caller had claimed that 'the Spanish Republican Party' was responsible for the murder.
+The next day the RUC received information that an anonymous telephone caller had claimed 'the Spanish Republican Party' was responsible for the murder.

-They researched this claim but their enquiries revealed that this organisation did not exist and concluded that the call was a hoax.
+They researched this claim but their enquiries revealed that this organisation did not exist and concluded the call was a hoax.

-Police intelligence indicated that the attack was carried out by South Belfast UDA/UFF, in direct response to the Irish National Liberation Army (INLA) murder of a member of that organisation earlier the same day.
+Police intelligence indicated the attack was carried out by South Belfast UDA/UFF, in direct response to the Irish National Liberation Army (INLA) murder of a member of that organisation earlier the same day.

-No one has been prosecuted in connection with his murder.
+No-one has been prosecuted in connection with his murder.